 Ingredients and Equipment.
-We love our 5 1/2 quart Le Creuset Dutch oven here!
-We’ve also had great luck with this budget-friendly Dutch oven.
-Our Dutch oven lids do have the Le Creuset plastic knobs, and we have not personally had a problem at this temperature.
-If you’re worried about the plastic knob on your Le Creuset melting, you can replace it with a metal knob for relatively cheap!
+We love our 5 ½ quart Le Creuset Dutch oven here!
+We've also had great luck with this budget-friendly Dutch oven.
+If you're worried about the plastic knob on your Le Creuset melting or breaking at high heat, you can replace it with a metal knob for relatively cheap!
 As always, please check the care instructions on your equipment.
 King Arthur Flour is our go-to flour for all our baking needs.

 Use a piece of parchment paper to make it easier to lift your loaf in and out of your hot Dutch oven.